 - Do not boil water to remove lead.
 Boiling water will not reduce the lead content.

 - Periodically remove and clean the faucet screen/aerator.
 While removed, run the water to eliminate debris.

-- You may consider investing in a home water treatment device or alternative water source.
+- Consider investing in a home water treatment device or alternative water source.
 When purchasing a water treatment device, make sure it is certified under NSF/ANSI-53 to remove lead.